tfarrelly01/northcoders_news/README.md

 4. Bulma
 5. webpack

+The application has been deployed onto Heroku which you can run via the following <a href="https://nc-afline-news.herokuapp.com/">link</a>

 This repo contains the front-end source code for the project.
 The repo makes use of an API that is available to run from the following <a href="https://afline-news-api.herokuapp.com/">link</a>

-The repo containing the source code for the API is also available from the following<a href="https://github.com/tfarrelly01/AFLine-news-api">link</a>.
+The repo containing the source code for the API is also available from the following <a href="https://github.com/tfarrelly01/AFLine-news-api">link</a>.

-## Installation Instructions (on your local machine)
+## Installation Instructions (if you wish to install on your local machine)

 You will need to install Node.js at version 7.9.0 to run Northcoders News.